avenzi/osprey/zitzelberger_notebook.md

 ​	Alright now FINALLY I began testing higher speed playback.
 I added a playback multiplier to the time value returned by PlaybackDatabase.time(), and set it to 2.
 The result was just as expected for the Bokeh plots (YAY), but not for the video.
 Because the playback speed of the video is determined by the browser, not how fast the data is received, it played back at normal speed even though more video data was coming in.
 This means I need to rewrite the video.html file to get the playback speed information when loaded.

+​	So after rewriting the video.html file and some wrestling with the HTML5MediaElement, I finally got the video to playback at the speed determined by the Database object.
+Yay!
+​	I noticed that the video was having trouble playing right with the most recently obtained frame data, so I added a button in the browser that sets the video time to the current duration.
+This works just fine in Firefox, but for some reason not in Microsoft Edge, where I get an error saying that the HTML5MediaElement has no property currentTime.
+This is strange especially since I know that this property is supported by Edge (https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/currentTime), and my Edge browser is definitely up to date.
+Weird.

+​	Next I am going to try collecting 20 minutes of data and seeing if it will handle 10x playback speed.

 ​

 ##### July 20th, 2021: